systemd/mkosi/mkosi/resources/mkosi.md

 : Configure the image identifier.
 This accepts a freeform string that shall be used to identify the image with.
 If set the default output file will be named after it (possibly suffixed with the version).
-If this option is used the root, `/usr/` and Verity partitions in the image will have their labels set to this (possibly suffixed by the image version).
-The identifier is also passed via the `$IMAGE_ID` to any build scripts invoked (which may be useful to patch it into `/etc/os-release` or similar, in particular the `IMAGE_ID=` field of it).
+The identifier is also passed via the `$IMAGE_ID` to any build scripts invoked.
+The image ID is automatically added to /usr/lib/os-release.

 `SplitArtifacts=`, `--split-artifacts`